edwardgerhold/syntaxjs/README.md

 This is a true ECMA-262 implementation.
 But it isn´t completed yet.
 It´s "feature complete" like ES6 already is, but the features aren´t completed yet.
-Some thing fail, some don´t, some didn´t before, some do now.
+Some things fail, some don´t, some didn´t before, some do now.
+It´s a chaotic mess from someone who learns coding in his first project.
+I have to learn how to use better build tools, and how to write tests.

-Next fixing generator:
-Today i just removed the bullshit i tried out some weeks ago, when figuring out how to do stack machines for bytecode interpreters and imagining how to change a tree walk for an ast interpreter to support a stack under it.
-That´s half-half so it´s removed and i look forward to add a parent-pointer to walker (i had that half implemented earlier, but didn´t finish it being busy with everything else (it was much earlier)).
-However, gonna upgrade soon.
+Yes, and i read es-discuss but have never written a line.
+I came to the point where i wanted to start, then i deferred again, then nothing was going on and i was doing something else, however. es-discuss helped me a lot in understand what is inside of the ECMA-262 standard but the real thing is reading the spec.
+I´ve read it since over half a year now.
+Two months daily.
+Last time an hour ago in the bus.

 ```
 es6> function *gen() { yield 10; }